Parent Information

 Dress Code

-For the safety of your child please be sure to establish a regular routine at dismissal.
+In general, for the safety of your child, we ask that you establish a regular routine at dismissal.
 Whether a child uses daycare, takes the bus, or walks to school; it is important to be consistent.

-- If there are any changes to the routine of your child at dismissal, put a note in your child’s agenda and notify the office.
+• If there are any changes to the routine of your child at dismissal, communicate this with your child’s teacher (by email, SeeSaw, etc…) and notify the office.
 Please make arrangements with family, neighbors, or friends in cases where you get held-up in traffic and will not be home or at the bus stop to greet your child.
-The school cannot guarantee we will get the message to your child for changes to dismissal routine if you have not sent a note or left a message by 1:00 PM (unless there is a drastic emergency, ex: accident, sudden illness).

 Transportation

 Riding the Bus: Student behavior needs to be respectful and safe.
 Bus rules must be followed.
 Students will not be allowed to ride on the bus if their behavior endangers their safety or the safety of other children and the driver.
-Bus transportation is a privilege, not a right.
-Please click here for more information on Transportation.
+Bus transportation is a privilege, not a right

 Field Trips